ristoikonen/NotToDo/README.md

 ## NOTES

+* See TODO comments for next steps.

+* Unit tests not implemented.

-Has reference to Microsoft.Office.Interop.Outlook for reminders.
+* Has reference to Microsoft.Office.Interop.Outlook for reminders.
-Remove reference and comment out
+Remove reference and comment out from default.aspx.cs (~line 129) if you do not want to use Outlook reminders

 ```sh
 Remind.ReminderExample(todoid, startdate)
 ```
-from default.aspx.cs (~line 129) if you do not want to use Outlook reminders

-See TODO comments for next steps.
-Unit test not implemented.